metacurrency/ceptr-org/whitepapers/Holochains.md

 Highlight value of solution and its natural extensions.

+Holographic: cutting of a hologram.
+Storage of English language.

 Strong statement of conclusion and what the solution enables you to go build.

 ## Footnotes / References